 Aadhaar is not meant to replace other identification documents like PAN, passport, driving license etc. However, it can be used as a single identification document.
 Many financial and telecom companies also use it as a Know-Your-Customer (KYC) verification mode and to maintain profiles.

-The Aadhaar card is a government project to help people to avail the benefits of government subsidies and government schemes
+Aadhaar Card is a government project to help people to avail the benefits of government subsidies and government schemes

 Brief History of Aadhaar Card